VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

           - http://victoria-logs-2:9428
 ```

-`victoria-logs-1` and `victoria-logs-2` can be either two VictoriaLogs Single instances with replicated data,
+`victoria-logs-1` and `victoria-logs-2` can be either two VictoriaLogs single-node instances with replicated data according to [these docs](https://docs.victoriametrics.com/victorialogs/#high-availability),
-or instances of vlselect pointing to a shared, replicated vlstorage backend.
+or `vlselect` instances in [VictoriaLogs cluster](https://docs.victoriametrics.com/victorialogs/cluster/).
+Enumerate all the `vlselect` instances in the cluster under the `url_prefix` config above in order to spread load among all the available `vlselect` instances.

 The diagram below illustrates this architecture in the clustered version of VictoriaLogs: